I. Certification and Eligibility

 Policy on Practices During Academic Semester

 - No faculty member may excuse UNH student-athletes from class, or from an exam, quiz, or assignment, because of a conflict with regularly-scheduled athletic practices.
-If it becomes apparent that such conflicts will occur regularly during a semester, the student-athlete should consider dropping a course, or otherwise altering their academic schedule to avoid excessive absences.
+If it becomes apparent that such conflicts will occur regularly during a semester, the student-athlete should consider dropping a course or otherwise altering their academic schedule to avoid excessive absences.

-- Student-athletes should notify coaches as soon as possible of any conflict that arises between an academic obligation (such as a common exam) and regularly- scheduled practices, when such conflicts cannot be resolved first through consultation with the course instructor involved.
+- Student-athletes should notify coaches as soon as possible of any conflict that arises between an academic obligation (such as a common exam) and regularly- scheduled practices when such conflicts cannot be resolved first through consultation with the course instructor involved.

-- In the event of an unresolvable problem, ultimately student-athletes are responsible for deciding what is in their best interest, and accordingly determining the outcome of all conflicts between academic and athletic obligations.
+- In the event of an unresolvable problem, ultimately student-athletes are responsible for deciding what is in their best interest, and accordingly, determining the outcome of all conflicts between academic and athletic obligations.

 Policy on Game Scheduling During Exams

-- The Department of Athletics, in cooperation with the Coaches of UNH intercollegiate teams and their respective conferences, should make every effort to avoid scheduling games or meets during the period of final exams for both Fall and Spring Semesters.
+- The Department of Athletics, in cooperation with the Coaches of UNH intercollegiate teams and their respective conferences, should make every effort to avoid scheduling games or meets during the period of final exams for both the Fall and Spring Semesters.